paberr/bitcoin_miningsim/README.md

 # Mining / block propagation simulator

-Simulates new block announcements propagating across the Bitcoin network.
+Simulates new block announcements propagating across the Nimiq network.

 Use these command-line options to control the simulation parameters: